j1sk1ss/j1sk1ss/README.md

     I'm interested in C# Development, Algorithms and Neural Networks.
     I'm currently learning Convolution and Recurent neural networks, Python Machine Learning and Numpy I also have some IT cup experience
-    As for languages: English - B2, Russian - native
+    As for languages: Italian - A1, Ukranian - A2, English - B2, Russian - native

 Contacts: fotikolay222@gmail.com